uhasker/getting-things-done-in-next-js/src/chapter1/06-functional-thinking.md

 Hello, world!
 ```

 Note that the `repeat` function doesn't care what `fun` is - `fun` could be a simple `console.log` or a function which produces a simulated universe.
-All the `repeat` function does is it simply repeats `fun` the specified number of times.
+All the `repeat` function does is to simply repeat `fun` the specified number of times.

 Functions which take (or return) functions are called **higher-order functions**.

 ### The trinity of map, reduce and filter

 We now introduce the three most important higher-order functions - `map`, `reduce` and `filter`.
 These functions allow you to perform an _incredibly_ rich set of operations on arrays.

 > We want to use this blockquote to emphasize _how often_ you will be using `map`, `reduce` and `filter`.